baptiste-roullin/p5-multi-editor/readme.md

 - be a .ts file
 - include a `draw` function
 - Export it with a named export (no `default`).
-Basically every P5 global function listed [here](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/p5/index.d.ts) and [here](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/p5/src/events) should work, as long as you export them.
+Basically every P5 global function listed [here](https://github.com/processing/p5.js/blob/main/src/core/friendly_errors/fes_core.js#L80) should work, as long as you export them.

 ## How it works